White Cliffs, New South Wales: Inhabitants

 Many of the residents live underground, using mining equipment to dig extensive homes in the hillside to avoid the intense heat outside.
 There are also two underground motels called The White Cliffs Underground and PJ's Bed And Breakfast, as the town is becoming more dependent on tourism.
 Temperatures inside the underground dwellings range from about 20 to 22C.

 Cricketer Bill O'Reilly was born in White Cliffs, the son of the first school teacher.

 Industry

 White Cliffs is the site of Australia's first solar power station.
 The White Cliffs Solar Power Station was built in 1981 producing 25 KWe and upgraded in 1996 to produce 45KWe using the same collector dishes but better technology.

 Climate

 White Cliffs has sweltering summers and pleasant winters.
-Summers usually exceed 36 C, while winters are usually around 17 C. The annual average rainfall is 249.7 mm which would make it a semi-arid climate except that its high evapotranspiration, or its aridity, makes it a desert climate.
+Summers usually exceed 36 C, while winters are usually around 17 C. The annual average rainfall is 249.7 mm.